 Trying to use a new language can be really daunting in the beginning.
 The thought of one day being able to understand authentic content in another language can be exciting, but it can also seem distant, perhaps even impossible.

-Duolingo Stories change all that.
-They get you engaging with your target language in an authentic way from the beginning.
+Duolingo stories change all that.
+They get you engaged with your target language in an authentic way from the beginning.
 You don’t have to spend months or years acquiring loads of vocabulary and grammar.
-Once you’ve earned your first 10 crowns, you can dive straight in.
+You can dive in pretty much from the outset.

 The stories are simple enough that you can understand what you’re reading with very little understanding of your target language, but challenging enough to keep you engaged and interested.
 If ever there’s a word you don’t understand, you can just tap it in the normal way to reveal a hint.